Home Internet Subscribers

 - UC 76-5-309.
 Human Trafficking and Smuggling – Penalties.
 Classifies human trafficking as a second degree felony, unless more than one victim was trafficked for commercial, which reclassifies the offense to a third degree felony.
 The offender will be charged for each separate victim.

 - UC 76-5-401.
-Unlawful Sexual Activity with a Minor – Elements – Penalties – Evidence of Age Raised by Defendant.States that it is a crime to engage in sexual intercourse or a sexual act, which is otherwise consensual, with a minor aged between fourteen and sixteen.
+Unlawful Sexual Activity with a Minor – Elements – Penalties – Evidence of Age Raised by Defendant.States that it is a crime to engage in sexual intercourse or a sexual act, which is otherwise consensual, with a minor aged between fourteen to sixteen.
 This is a third degree felony, unless the offender is less than four years older than the victim in which case it is a class B misdemeanor.

 - UC 76-5-401.2.
 Unlawful Sexual Conduct with a 16 or 17 Year Old.
 States that where the offender engages in sexual conduct and is more than ten years older than the victim who is aged between sixteen and seventeen they are guilty of an offense.
 This is punishable as a third degree felony.